sandialabs/scot/docs/source/login.rst

 First Steps - Logging into SCOT
 ===============================

-Open your favorite supported web browser (Chrome, Fire Fox, Safari) and browse to the server where you just installed SCOT.
-If you just installed SCOT, login use the Admin user/pass you specified durring install (or admin/admin if you installed via Docker).
+Open your favorite supported web browser (Chrome, Fire Fox, Safari) and browse to the server where you installed SCOT.
+If this is the initial SCOT installation, login using the Admin user/pass you specified during install (or admin/admin if you installed via Docker).

 .. container:: custom